elinorv21/RNA-Seq_workshop/README.md

 #### Chapter 2: Introduction to Data Cleaning: The fastQC, MultiQC, and Trimmomatic Tools
 #### Chapter 3.
 Introduction to Alignment and Quantification: The STAR and featureCounts Tools
 #### Chapter 4.
 Introduction to Differential Gene Expression Analysis: The DESeq2 and edgeR Tools, and Visualization
 #### Chapter 5.
-Introduction to Functional Analysis: Cluster Analysis: The clusterProfiler Tool
+Introduction to Functional Analysis: The clusterProfiler Tool
 #### Chapter 6.
 Introduction to Alternative Splicing Analysis: The rMATS, DEXSeq, and Sashimi Plot Tools

 ## SLURM files